thibautcornolti/Zappy/README.md

 ### GUI

-The graphical interface is implemented in TypeScript and use Three.JS.
+The graphical interface is implemented in TypeScript and uses Three.JS.
-It can be found in the `gui/` folder
+It can be found in the `gui/` folder.

 For building the GUI you will need Node (version 9 or above) and NPM.
-You can install Node and NPM via [NVM](http://nvm.sh)
+You can install Node and NPM via [NVM](http://nvm.sh) or follow the instructions over at [nodejs.org](https://nodejs.org/en/download/current/).

 To start the build, do either:
 ```bash